 More recently, Inslee signed legislation sponsored by Rep. Gina Mosbrucker, R-Goldendale, that creates two liaison positions in the Washington State Patrol and requires the agency to develop best practices for handling missing persons cases.
 Mosbrucker also sponsored legislation in 2018 that calls for collecting data on missing Native women in the state.

 No one knows exactly how many Native girls and women have gone missing on or around the 1.3-million-acre Yakama reservation.
 Many cases of missing people or mysterious deaths of women and men remain unsolved.
 During a two-year FBI investigation spurred by rumors of a serial killer, investigators found as many as 32 cases dating to 1980.

 Among those missing is Rosenda Strong, whose 32nd birthday was April 16.
-She was last seen in Wapato on Oct.
-2, when she left with an acquaintance to visit Legends Casino in Toppenish.
+She was last seen in Toppenish on Oct.
+2, when she left with an acquaintance to visit Legends Casino.
 Family and friends gathered at the Yakamart nearby on her birthday in a special event organized by her sister, Cissy Strong Reyes, and cousin Roxanne White.